- John Hillcoat

 The performances in the film seep off the screen with their grit, yet they simultaneously radiate with authority.
 Mortensen and Smit-McPhee appear grimy and tired, so much so that their appearance makes the audience uncomfortable just watching them.
 Mortensen looks awful, cracked and beaten and thin.
 He has subtly transformed his body once again, just as he did with A History of Violence and Eastern Promises.
 The Man feeds his son before himself, so Smit-McPhee, a symbol that the future may have some promise, looks healthier, but ragged nonetheless.
 The desperation never leaves Mortensen’s eyes, and if this isn’t the performance that earns him an Oscar, it would be a major blow to the integrity of the award.

 But admittedly it takes time to appreciate Hillcoat’s work, as well as McCarthy’s.
 The director’s only previous film was The Proposition, an Australian Western from 2005 written by Nick Cave.
-McCarthy’s novels range from dark tales like No Country for Old Men to the brutal historical pieces like Blood Meridian.
+McCarthy’s novels range from dark tales like No Country for Old Men to brutal historical pieces like Blood Meridian.
 They’re both artists of dense material.
 It’s a challenge for the viewer or reader to chisel through the layers and eventually see the whole image of their works, the external presentation along with the insides all at once.
 Some viewers are bemused during The Proposition or still baffled by the Coen Brothers’ adaptation of No Country for Old Men; many readers won’t even approach McCarthy’s writing because they’re lost in the references and metaphors throughout (despite his work being approved by Oprah’s Book Club).